spoonapps/docs/reference/command_line/run.md

-      --disable-sync         Automatic container pushes are disabled -e, --env=VALUE            Set environment variables inside the container --enable=VALUE         Enable the specified Spoon VM setting --env-file=VALUE       Read in a line delimited file of ENV variables --format=VALUE         Use json format for output
+      --disable-sync         Automatic container pushes are disabled -e, --env=VALUE            Set environment variables inside the container --enable=VALUE         Enable the specified Spoon VM setting --enable-log-stream    Enable web streaming of logs
+      --enable-sync          Enable container synchronization
+      --env-file=VALUE       Read in a line delimited file of ENV variables --format=VALUE         Use json format for output
       --hosts=VALUE          Add an entry to the virtual /etc/hosts file (<redirect>:<name>) --link=VALUE           Add link to another container (<container>:<alias>) --mount VALUE          Mount a host folder into the container, format: [other-container:]<source>=<target>
   -n, --name=VALUE           Give a name to the container
-      --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone --route-add=VALUE      Add a TCP or UDP mapping, format: [<hostPort>]:<containerPort>[/tcp|udp] --route-block=VALUE    Isolate all ports of specified protocol (TCP or UDP) by default --startup-file=VALUE   Override the default startup file and save it to the committed image
+      --network=VALUE        Run container in specified virtual network --no-stream            Force no streaming even when stream is available --private              Synchronize this container privately, visible only to me --public               Synchronize this container publicly, visible to everyone --pull                 Pulls base images from hub before running, if they exist --route-add=VALUE      Add a TCP or UDP mapping, format: [<hostPort>]:<containerPort>[/tcp|udp] --route-block=VALUE    Isolate all ports of specified protocol (TCP or UDP) by default --startup-file=VALUE   Override the default startup file and save it to the committed image